 Delhi govt gives nod to prosecute Kanhaiya in sedition case

+Umar Khalid also tweeted his and Anirban Bhattacharya's joint statement "The news of the Delhi government granting sanction to sedition case against us doesn't trouble us at all.
+We are confident of our innocence, have full faith in the judiciary and have ourselves been demanding the case against us to be tried in the courts.

+"The ensuing trial will vindicate us and prove that the media trial at the behest of the ruling regime was false, malicious and politically motivated.
+We have lived under the shadow of these false charges for far too long.
+Finally, 'sab doodh ka doodh aur paani ka paani hoga' (everything will become clear) !" he said in a series of tweets "And as we will defend ourselves in the court, we will expose the lies of the ruling regime and its fake claims of being nationalist," the statement added.

-Chief Minister Arvind Kejriwal on February 19 had said he will ask the department concerned to take an "expeditious decision" on the granting sanction to prosecute Kanhaiya and others in the sedition case On January 14, the police had filed a charge sheet against Kanhaiya and others, including former Jawaharlal Nehru University (JNU) students Umar Khalid and Anirban Bhattacharya.
+Chief Minister Arvind Kejriwal on February 19 had said he would ask the department concerned to take "expeditious decision" on the granting sanction to prosecute Kanhaiya and others in the sedition case According to rules, investigating agencies need to take approval of the state government while filing a charge sheet in sedition cases.

-The police had said the accused led a procession and had supported the seditious slogans allegedly raised on the JNU campus during an event on February 9, 2016.
+The Delhi Police had last year filed the charge sheet at a city court against Kanhaiya Kumar and others, saying he was leading a procession and supported seditious slogans at an event in February 2016 It also charged former JNU students Umar Khalid and Anirban Bhattacharya with allegedly shouting anti-India slogans during the event to commemorate the hanging of Parliament-attack mastermind Afzal Guru.

+The prosecution sanction was granted nearly a year after a city court asked the AAP government to take a decision within a reasonable time frame and noted that the delay was leading to violation of the due process of law The Delhi government had then told the court that the police had filed the charge sheet in the 2016 incident in a "secret and hasty manner", without obtaining the approval of the competent authority.
+In September last year, the court has asked the Delhi government to decide within one month the issue of giving sanction to prosecute Kanhaiya Kumar and others in the case..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)